icl-utk-edu/plasma/README.md

 **Parallel Linear Algebra Software for Multicore Architectures**

-**University of Tennessee,
+**University of Tennessee, US
+University of Manchester, UK,
-University of Colorado Denver,
+University of Colorado Denver, US
-University of California, Berkeley**
+University of California, Berkeley, US**

 PLASMA is a software package for solving problems in dense linear algebra using multicore processors and Xeon Phi coprocessors.